 Other factors can include but aren’t limited to stress, trauma and family history.

 Essentially, even though there are different types of eating disorders and no two people’s manifest in identical ways, several routes tend to be effective in most treatment programs, regardless of the individual disorder.
 There are also less effective treatments for eating disorders, which we’ll also address.

 These are regarded as the most common (and in some cases, clinically proven) techniques in treating eating disorders in adults and adolescents.

 Eating disorders are the result of a person’s relationship with food becoming problematic, which can appear physical but is considered part of group of mental health disorders.
 This means that like with many other acute mental health conditions, like anxiety and depression, traditional therapy and counseling has proven effective.

 Types of therapies that have proven successful in treating eating disorders fall in the standard category of evidence-based psychotherapy or “talk therapy.”
-This allows patients to start to understand the causes of their condition, and with the help of a professional, they can begin to realize the solution.
+This allows patients to start to understand the causes of their condition, and how to get help with an eating disorder from a health professional.
 It’s beneficial for patients to talk through their experiences with their condition.
 When did it start?
 How did it start?
 What was going on in their life at the time?
 Is there anything leading up to the start that could be part of the cause?

 These may seem like standard questions, but most eating disorders are defined by the shame they provoke.
 Many people suffering from this group of conditions do it in silence or even hide it from their friends, family and coworkers.
 Helping those with eating disorders better understand how control — and often feeling out of control — can play a role in the behaviors and teaching them alternative thought patterns and coping strategies can be very valuable.